cwood821/albatross/README.md

 # Albatross

-Single-binary web application security scanner
+Web application security scanner in a single binary

 > Water, water, every where, <br/>
 > Nor any drop to drink.